unquiet-productions/paper-physics/README.md

 3. Uploading and Platforms

-   When the game is finished, it will get uploaded onto Itch.io (Mabye it will get put on Steam).
+   When the game is finished, it will get uploaded onto itch.io (and other platforms).